 standardowy [760 px]

 Tea from a samovar; photo: Roman Kotowicz / Forum

 Tea took the lead over coffee in the early 20th century.
 While the former reigned in households, the latter was usually consumed in cafés.
 Why was that?
-Coffee was sold raw then and one had to roast it before brewing, whereas tea was sold ready to use and it was easy to make at home.
-Tea no longer impressed people, it became common.
+Coffee was sold raw, and one had to roast it before brewing, whereas tea was sold ready to use and was easy to make at home.
+Tea no longer impressed people; it had become common.
 The samovar was replaced by a kettle or an ordinary pot.
 ‘A samovar, even if found in affluent households, sadly stands forgotten in a cupboard or worn-out protrudes from a heap of junk’, Biegański wrote.
-Tea also became accessible for the less well-off, as proved by the fact that in the winter of 1917 over 40 million cups of tea were served in Warsaw’s tea houses.
+Tea also became accessible for the less well-off, as proved by the fact that in the winter of 1917, more than 40 million cups of tea were served in Warsaw’s teahouses.

 The Spy Who Started Café Culture

 The situation was quite different in the Austrian partition.
 Because of the trade blockade during World War I, the tea market collapsed: the remaining stocks were being rationed, and owners of tea establishments had to close their businesses down or switch to herbs.
 The local press was full of tips about what to use as replacement for the popular drink.
 In 1915, the Municipal Board of the Capital City of Lviv issued a proclamation on woodland strawberry leaves that could be used as ersatz tea for the army; a detailed instruction how such leaves should be dried was included since the import of tea, ‘a drink much desirable, in particular for the soldiers’, was limited.
 The authorities appealed to the people known for their patriotism, especially to schoolchildren, to collect woodland strawberry leaves for the soldiers.

 standardowy [760 px]